 • payment of market value;

 All of the above are normally subject to the policy limit, which is the maximum sum payable by insurers under the policy.

 The nature of the indemnity provided under an insurance contract depends on the terms of the contract and the nature of the claim.
 In most cases an insurance contract will provide that the insurer will cover the policyholder against loss or damage as a result of an insured event subject to the insurer’s right, as far as circumstances permit, to either repair, reinstate or replace the item the subject of the insurance claim.

 If the policy permits the insurer to choose to pay the value of the property at the time of the loss, that value is calculated on the basis of the amount of money required to restore the policyholder to their position at the time of the loss.

-Where repair is permitted under the policy, this may mean either actual repair or the payment of the cost of repair.
-Sometimes the indemnity principle works to the disadvantage of a policyholder.
-An insurer is normally not required to repair the vehicle if the cost of repairs exceeds the value of the vehicle less any excess under the policy.
-In such circumstances, the policyholder will receive the “write-off” value of the vehicle, which is calculated as the pre-accident value of the motor vehicle less any salvage value, less any excess.
-Where the insured vehicle is relatively old this may mean very little return to the policyholder, and may not be enough to purchase a replacement vehicle.
+Where repair is permitted under the policy, this may mean either actual repair or paying the cost of repair.
+Sometimes the indemnity principle works to a policyholder’s disadvantage.
+An insurer is normally not required to repair a vehicle if the cost of repairs exceeds the value of the vehicle less any excess under the policy.
+In such circumstances, the policyholder receives the “write-off” value of the vehicle, which is calculated as the pre-accident value of the motor vehicle less any salvage value, less any excess.
+Where the insured vehicle is relatively old, this may mean very little return to the policyholder, and it may not be enough to purchase a replacement vehicle.

 Sections 34 and 35 of the IC Act deal with prescribed contracts.
 Prescribed contracts are outlined in the IC Regulations and comprise these insurance policies: